reimagined/resolve/docs/api-reference.md

 ### reset

-Resets the application's persistent storages and snapshots.
+Resets an application's persistent storages and snapshots.

 #### Example